kevinam99/kevinam99/README.md

 time allows and if the work is interesting.

 - 🔭 I’m currently working on backend development
-- 🌱 I’m currently learning Elixir
+- 🌱 I’m currently learning Elixir and blockchain development using Solidity
 - 💬 Ask me about software engineering, my thoughts on things, music, fitness, sports, nutrition
 - 📫 How to reach me: my socials (Twitter and LinkedIn) are above.
 My email address is <kevinam99.work@gmail.com>
 - 😄 Pronouns: he/him